krc-coding/H6-Svendepr-ve/Documentation/case.md

 By delivering a specialized tool for electricians and project managers, this app aims to replace scattered, manual systems (like whiteboards, spreadsheets, or messaging apps) with a centralized platform designed for their specific industry needs.

 ## Milestones
-- PoC
+- PoC (Proof of concept)
-Simple project board where you can manage all projects.
+    - Simple project board where you can manage all projects.

-- MVP
+- MVP (Minimal viable product)
-User management and personalized dashboards.
+    - User management and personalized dashboards.

-- MLP
+- MLP (Minimal loveable product)
-Modular addon system, where the app can grow into a broader business tool—offering features like inventory tracking, timesheets, client communication, or safety checklists.
+    - Modular addon system, where the app can grow into a broader business tool—offering features like inventory tracking, timesheets, client communication, or safety checklists.
+    - Setup to configure tasks as blocking other tasks.
+    - Warn users if projects/tasks are approaching due date.